!Give us a call button

 • Feed them a diet free from preservatives, additives, and artificial colors/flavors.
 If you feed your dog or cat commercial food instead of home-prepared meals, read labels carefully!

 • Spay or neuter your pet before they reach sexual maturity (usually around six months).
 This reduces their risk of developing testicular or ovarian tumors, which are common types of cancers in cats and dogs.
+Learn more about the importance of this procedure during Spay/Neuter Month.

 • Don’t smoke around animals!
 Secondhand smoke has been linked with many different types of cancer in humans as well as animals alike—including lung tumors in dogs and cats.”